-- 1. The management board of Stichting The Tactical Technology Collective (hereinafter "TTC") is required by Article 11 of the Articles of Association of TTC to report on the financial situation of TTC and everything related to the activities of the TTC. - 2.
-Pursuant to Article 11 of the Articles of Association of TTC, the management board shall prepare a balance sheet and a statement of income and expenditure for this purpose. - 3.
-It is important for public confidence in fundraising that the public can trust that reporting accurately reflects both the raising and spending of funds.
+- The management board of Stichting The Tactical Technology Collective (hereinafter "TTC") is required by Article 11 of the Articles of Association of TTC to report on the financial situation of TTC and everything related to the activities of the TTC. - 1 Pursuant to Article 11 of the Articles of Association of TTC, the management board shall prepare a balance sheet and a statement of income and expenditure for this purpose. - It is important for public confidence in fundraising that the public can trust that reporting accurately reflects both the raising and spending of funds.
 Open, clear and transparent reporting aimed at making these judgements is necessary.
-To ensure clear and transparent reporting, in addition to the requirements of Articles of Association of TTC, further reporting requirements have been set out in this declaration. - 4.
-The following accounting principles describe the basis and requirements for the TTC reporting.
-They are aligned with the following general principles: - a.
-Correctness and freedom from arbitrariness; - b.
-Clarity; - c.
-Individual valuation of assets and liabilities; - d.
-Prudent valuation of assets and liabilities; - e.
-Recognition, measurement and disclosure consistency; - f.
-Going concern assumption. - 5.
-The basis and requirements for TTC reporting are based on the guideline "RJ-Uiting 2011-1: Richtlijn 650 Fondsenwervende instellingen (aangepast 2011)" under Dutch law.
+To ensure clear and transparent reporting, in addition to the requirements of Articles of Association of TTC, further reporting requirements have been set out in this declaration. - The following accounting principles describe the basis and requirements for the TTC reporting.
+They are aligned with the following general principles: - (1) Correctness and freedom from arbitrariness; - (2) Clarity; - (3) Individual valuation of assets and liabilities; - (4) Prudent valuation of assets and liabilities; - (5) Recognition, measurement and disclosure consistency; - (6) Going concern assumption. - a) The basis and requirements for TTC reporting are based on the guideline "RJ-Uiting 2011-1: Richtlijn 650 Fondsenwervende instellingen (aangepast 2011)" under Dutch law.